-Press interfacing to the wrong side of outer black cotton fabric.
-Follow the manufacturer’s directions for heating and adhering the interfacing.
+Press interfacing to the wrong side of the outer black cotton fabric.
+Follow the manufacturer’s directions for heating and adhering to the interfacing.
 Pin with the cathedral window front, right sides together and sew.
 Leave the top unsewn.
 Press seams open.

-Turn liner right-side out and place inside outer fabrics so that right sides are together.
+Turn the liner right-side out and place inside outer fabrics so that the right sides are together.
 Tuck the straps between inner and outer fabrics so that two edges of one, face the front, and two edges of the other, face the back of the bag.
 Pin the end of each strap approximately four inches from the side seam then pin fabric edges together around the perimeter of the bag opening.

 Stitch a 1/2″ seam almost all the way around the tote, stopping 4″ before the starting point — this should catch all four ends of the straps while leaving ample room for turning.

 Pull both fabrics and straps through the 4″ gap, turning the tote bag right-side out.
 Lightly press with a warm iron to remove wrinkles.

 Top-stitch around the tote bag’s entire opening to finish the edges.